WayfaringBloke/dnd/writing/pub/Character_Creation.md

 ### Burned Hacker
 You have seen enough information to convince you that:
-- a
+- Everyone in Cloud City is dead, and has been for half a decade
 - Royal West covered up a massacre of mass protests in Xim in 045
 - Douglas Sallow wrote maunscripts at the end of his life that are tyrades against his govt, and the 1st one is still out there somewhere.
 - Ingraham Reeves is gay